 by Barry Keate

-Factors responsible for presbycusis:
+Factors Responsible for Presbycusis

-- Dietary intake of saturated fats may accelerate atherosclerotic changes.
+- Eating saturated fats may accelerate atherosclerosis.

 - Diabetes reduces blood supply to the cochlea.

 - Smoking accentuates atherosclerotic changes, aggravating presbycusis.